kjolley/BIGSdb_documentation/administration.rst

 a regular expression from 'ST-4 complex/subgroup IV' to 'cc4'.

 Composite fields can be added to the database by clicking the add (+) composite fields link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/composite_fields.png